linfan/kubernetes-chinese-docs/017-Racksepce(CoreOS).md

 Download a snapshot of v0.3
 ##网络设计

+* eth0 - servers/containers访问网络的公有接口
-eth0 - Public Interface used for servers/containers to reach the internet eth1 - ServiceNet - Intra-cluster communication (k8s, etcd, etc) communicate via this interface.
+* eth1 - ServiceNet - Intra-cluster communication (k8s, etcd, etc) communicate via this interface.
 The cloud-config files use the special CoreOS identifier $private_ipv4 to configure the services. eth2 - Cloud Network - Used for k8s pods to communicate with one another.
 The proxy service will pass traffic via this interface.
 Analytics